elephantscale/elastic-labs/spark-elastic/spark.md

 ### STEP 8: Verify the index in elasticsearch

-Leave the spark shell.
+Exit the Spark shell.
 CTRL-d or :q will do it for you.

 Now list this index in Elasticsearch